morrownr/USB-WiFi/home/How_to_Install_Firmware_for_Mediatek_based_USB_WiFi_adapters.md

 Maintained by @morrownr

-Purpose: Provide the steps to Install or Upgrade Firmware for Mediatek based USB WiFi adapters.
-Some Linux distros do not include the firmware necessary to support USB WiFi adapters.
+Purpose: Provide the steps to install or upgrade firmware for Mediatek-based USB WiFi adapters.
+Some Linux distros do not include the firmware that is necessary to support USB WiFi adapters.
 Debian is a good example.
 Other distros make mistakes and leave the firmware out of their distro and sometimes you may need to update the firmware.
 Hopefully the following is helpful.